sapho-sys/Back_To_Bowling/README.md

 npm test
 ```

-All the tests should pass on Github Action(NodeJS CI).
+All the tests should pass on Github Action(NodeJS CI) and Locally on your Machine.

 Don't start creating the web app if your tests are not passing.